code-saturne/code_saturne/docs/doxygen/user_guide/studymanager.md

   **destination**
 - `-d REFERENCE, --ref-dir=REFERENCE`: absolute reference directory to compare dest with
-- `-p, --post`: postprocess results of computations
+- `-p, --post`: postprocess results of computations and copy data used to display results in POST directory
 - `--report`: generate V&V description report
 - `-m ADDRESS1 ADDRESS2 ..., --mail=ADDRESS1 ADDRESS2 ...`: addresses for
   sending the reports